 All products have their own vernacular.
 You’ll likely see the following terms while you’re shopping for the best cooler ice packs:

-“Subzero temperature” is a fancy way of saying any temperature below 0 Kelvin.
+Just a fancy way of saying any temperature below 0 degrees celsius.

-“Hard shell” ice packs have a hard outer exterior that is not moldable.
+An ice pack which has a hard outer exterior that is not moldable.
 This is important to note when sizing up the right ice pack to fit in your cooler.

-“Non-toxic” products claim to be non-poisonous, safe, and non-irritating when used as the manufacturer intended.
+These are products that claim to be non-poisonous, safe, and non-irritating when used as the manufacturer intended.

 However, it’s important to be aware that there is no standard right now for judging whether a consumer product (or its ingredients) are non-toxic and have been verified as such.